 He also continues a love affair with his university, which, coincidentally is where he met Maureen, who's currently a teacher at International Academy West in White Lake Township.

 "We attend football and basketball games in Ann Arbor when time allows, but we're big foodies as well," he said.
-"We love to just stroll around the college campus, meet with friends who still live there, and enjoy a great dinner at many of our favorite restaurants, some of which are a little bit nicer than what we remembered form our early 20s."
+"We love to just stroll around the college campus, meet with friends who still live there, and enjoy a great dinner at many of our favorite restaurants, some of which are a little bit nicer than what we remembered from our early 20s."

 Meanwhile, back on the Notre Dame campus, Little's daughter, Charlotte, is his constant companion to and from NDPMA on their trips from home in Commerce Township.
 That's because she is currently attending kindergarten in the lower division.